The Motto (Drake song)

-It is best known for popularizing the acronym YOLO (You Only Live Once).
+"The Motto" is best known for popularizing the phrase YOLO, an acronym for You Only Live Once, which is uttered during the song's hook.

 Music video

-The music video for the remix with Tyga was filmed in San Francisco, California.
+The music video for the remix version featuring American rapper Tyga was filmed in San Francisco, California.
 It was dedicated to West Coast hip hop Bay Area artist Mac Dre.

+The original music video for the song features an appearance from Mac Dre's mother Wanda Salvatto.